 (For the candidates admitted from the Academic year 2021 -2022 onwards)

 COURSE B.Sc.
 Biotechnology

-SEMESTER li .
+SEMESTER 11

-CORE Theory li .
+CORE Theory 11

 PAPER CODE 21UBT02

 TITLE OF THE PAPER Genetics

 HOURS/WEEK 5

 NO. OF CREDITS 4

-Understand on Historical introduction to Genetics and genetic materials

-Understanding the concept and principles of genetics exchanges and

-Its expression in host and to provide an idea about gene regulations and its control
+Understand on Historical introduction to Genetics and genetic materials Understanding the concept and principles of genetics exchanges and Its expression in host and to provide an idea about gene regulations and its control

-Obtain acquaintance on historical overview of microbial genetics and genetic Materials

-Comprehend the concept of replication of genetic materials Understand about regulation of gene expression and mutation Demonstrate the genetic exchange mechanism in microorganisms Gain knowledge on Mutation Grasp the Basic of genetics and their role
+Course No Course Outcome Details Knowledge level CO1 Obtain acquaintance on historical overview of microbial genetics and geneticMaterials K2 CO2 Comprehend the concept of replication of genetic materials K2 CO3 Understand about regulation of gene expression and mutation K2 CO4 Grasp the Basic of genetics and their role К3 CO5 Gain knowledge on mutation К3